 One of the key indicators of project success is if the project was delivered on time.

-A project manager needs to know how to set realistic deadlines and how to communicate them to their teams and clients.
+A project manager needs to know how to set realistic deadlines and communicate them to their teams and clients.

 7. Ensuring customer satisfaction